pism/pism/test/ismip-hom/README.rst

 This directory contains scripts that run ISMIP-HOM_ experiments A-D and plot resulting surface ice velocities at y=0.25 (in scaled coordinates).

-In short, download and unpack the ISMIP-HOM_ supplement, then run:
+Run

 .. code::

-   python3 run-ismiphom.py

-   ln -s path/to/ismip_all .

-   python3 convert-ismiphom.py
-   python3 plot-ismiphom.py
+   make all

+to download and unpack the ISMIP-HOM_ supplement, run PISM, and produce ice velocity figures (including the one below).

 The script `run-ismiphom.py` uses PISM's Python bindings to run the Blatter solver in PISM.
 See the top of this script for details.